ruthtech/note-taker/README.md

     2. Choose "Download ZIP".
     3. Unzip into a directory.
 If you're on Windows, open File Explorer and navigate to the download directory.
 Select the ZIP file, right click, and choose "Extract All".
 Accept the default location.
     4. Once the file is unzipped, navigate to note-taker-master and use your browser to open index.html.
+    5. Install the prerequisites through your Git Terminal:
+          * express (type npm install express)
+          * JEST (type npm install jest)

 ## Running the tests
-Type "npm test" to run the automated test suite.
+Type "npm test" in your Git terminal to run the automated test suite.

 ### Manual tests (for the UI)
+First start the server via your Git terminal:
+    1. node server.js

+Then open a browser on "localhost:3000":
     1. User opens the note taker and looks at the notes that already exist.
     2. User adds a note.
     3. User deletes a note.

 ## Deployment
-To deploy this on a live system, copy all of the files to your server.
+Because this application requires a live server, there is no live demo at this time.
+Copy the files to your computer, start the server, and view localhost:3000.

-To view this on a live system, go to https://ruthtech.github.io/note-taker/.

 ## Built With
 * [Visual Studio Code] https://code.visualstudio.com/docs/setup/setup-overview